Published on Mar, 2022

 When treatment is required, it depends on the cause.

-Sometimes you may have a magnetic resonance imaging (MRI) scan up to a year after treatment.
+Sometimes you may have a magnetic resonance imaging (MRI) scan up to a year after treatment, depending on your symptoms or the cause of your hyperprolactinaemia.

 After 2-3 years of starting your medicine, if your prolactin levels are normal, your doctor might look at slowly lowering the dose you take over a period of time.

-No, it is not cancer.
+No, it is usually not cancer.
 This tumour is a lump of abnormal tissue.
-If they are left untreated, they can slowly grow in size but only very rarely do they spread to other parts of the body.
+If left untreated, it can slowly grow in size but only very rarely do they spread to other parts of the body.